rleano/turkscraper/README.md

-turkscrapper
+turkscraper
 ============

-Basic Javascript scrapper for Mechanical Turk.
+Basic Javascript scraper for Mechanical Turk.

 Basic information from tasks is gathered in JSON